curry-packages/currydoc/README.md

 -----------------

-A **documentation comment** starts at the beginning of a line with three dashes (also in literate programs!).
+A **documentation comment** starts at the beginning of a line starting with `-- |`.
 All documentation comments immediately before a definition of a datatype or (top-level) function are kept together.
 The documentation comments for the complete module occur before the first `module` or `import` line in the module.

-The comments can also contain several special tags.
-These tags must be the first thing on its line (in the documentation comment) and continues until the next tag is encountered or until the end of the comment.
+The comments of a module definition can also contain several special tags.
+Such a tag of form `key: value` must be the first thing on its line (in the documentation comment) and spans all characters of all subsequent comment lines until the end of the comment, or until a comment line with indentation less than the associated colon (`:`) character occurs.

 The following tags are recognized:

-    @author comment
+    Description: comment

-Specifies the author of a module (only reasonable in module comments).
+Specifies a a short description of a module.

-    @version comment
+    Category: comment

-Specifies the version of a module (only reasonable in module comments).
+Specifies the category of a module, such as `general` or `data structures`.

-    @cons id comment
+    Author: comment

-A comment for the constructor `id` of a datatype
+Specifies the author of a module.
-(only reasonable in datatype comments).

-    @param id comment

-A comment for function parameter `id` (only reasonable in function comments).
-Due to pattern matching, this need not be the name of a parameter given in the declaration of the function but all parameters for this functions must be commented in left-to-right order.

-    @return comment
+    Version: comment

-A comment for the return value of a function (only reasonable in function comments).
+Specifies the version of a module.

 The comment of a documented entity can be any string in [Markdown](http://en.wikipedia.org/wiki/Markdown) syntax.